lemutec/LyricStudio/README.md

 Base on Avalonia.

-Support Windows OS and Mac OS (Coming soon ...).
+Support Windows 10/11 and MacOS (TBD).

 ## Thanks